-Figure 3 Forecast Population, Household, and Employment Levels: 2018-2050
+Figure 3 Forecast Population, Household, and Employment Levels: 2017-2050

 The determination of conformity utilizes the travel simulation models that have been maintained, refined, and validated by the Commission since the 1960s.
 These travel simulation models have been employed in the preparation of the RTP and for the motor vehicle emissions forecasts for the SIPs and Maintenance Plans developed by the WDNR.
 These models and their validation are described in SEWRPC Technical Report No. 51, Travel Simulation Models of Southeastern Wisconsin.
 The Commission travel models were revalidated and recalibrated, using new data provided by a major origin and destination travel survey completed within the Region in 2011 and 2012.
 The models were validated for the years 2001 and 2011 by applying the models with U.S. Census Bureau data and 2001 and 2011 transportation network data and comparing model estimates of trip generation, trip distribution, highway traffic, and transit ridership to estimates derived from travel surveys and actual traffic and transit ridership counts.
 The validation indicated that the models were able to accurately replicate not only observed trip generation, travel pattern, modal choice, and VMT data, but also model-estimated individual arterial street traffic volume.
+In 2021, the models were again revalidated for the year 2017 and is documented in Appendix A.

 Under this procedural requirement, changes in the transit system with respect to service levels and fares since the last plan and improvement program conformity determination are to be described.
-The last conformity demonstration was completed in December 2018 on the year 2050 FCTS and the 2019-2022 TIP.
-Since December 2018, transit fares have remained essentially unchanged and though service levels have decreased due to the discontinuation of the Zoo Interchange transit routes.
-The last conformity demonstration of the FCTS and TIP-completed in December 2018-projected that transit service levels measured in vehicle-miles of service would decline 12 percent to the year 2050 and transit fares would increase at the rate of inflation.
+The last conformity demonstration was completed in December 2020 on the year 2050 FCTS and the 2021-2024 TIP.
+Since December 2020, transit fares have remained essentially unchanged.
+The last conformity demonstration of the FCTS and TIP-completed in December 2020-projected that transit service levels measured in vehicle-miles of service would decline 12 percent to the year 2050 and transit fares would increase at the rate of inflation.
 The reduction in transit service levels would be expected to be achieved primarily through reductions in local transit service frequency and the elimination of freeway flyer service in Milwaukee County.
-As the fiscal environment for transit has changed since the last demonstration, this analysis is based on new assumptions as described in FCTS section of this report, and are shown in Figure 2 and Table 3.
+This analysis is based on the assumptions as described in FCTS section of this report, and are shown in Figure 2 and Table 3.

-This conformity demonstration is based upon the Commission's adopted intermediate growth year 2050 forecasts under the FCTS with an attendant 0.8 percent annual increase in vehicles miles travel from the year 2011 to the year 20202, an 0.6 percent annual increase from 2020 to 2025, an 0.6 percent annual increase from 2025 to 2030, an 0.5 percent annual increase from 2030 to 2040, and an 0.5 percent annual increase from 2040 to 2050.
+This conformity demonstration is based upon the Commission's adopted intermediate growth year 2050 forecasts under the FCTS with an attendant 0.7 percent annual increase in vehicles miles travel from the year 2011 to the year 2022, an 0.4 percent annual increase from 2022 to 2025, an 0.5 percent annual increase from 2025 to 2030, an 0.6 percent annual increase from 2030 to 2035, an 0.6 percent annual increase from 2040 to 2050.
 The VMT forecasts in the state implementation plan (SIP) or maintenance plans and the FCTS are consistent, with the SIPs and maintenance plan forecasts being equal to, or greater than, the FCTS forecasts.
 The higher rate of growth assumed in the SIP and maintenance plans provide latitude for potential VMT increases in a year or short-term period of years which may exceed long-term average increases, for example, during short-term periods of rapid economic growth and gasoline price decline.
 Lower rates of increase in VMT are anticipated in the future due to anticipated slower growth in employment and labor force levels, slower declines in household size, and slower growth in household levels.